 Allen played really well in 2015 with 36 tackles with 14.5 for a loss, 12 sacks, two forced fumbles and four passes batted.
 He totaled 33 tackles with 11.5 for a loss and 5.5 sacks the year before.

 Humphrey totaled 33 tackles with two tackles for a loss, two interceptions and five pass breakups in 2016.
 To open the year, Humphrey put together an excellent game against USC as he shut down wide receiver JuJu Smith-Schuster, holding him to one catch for nine yards.
 Humphrey also had an interception returned 18 yards for a touchdown and a tackle for a loss in the contest.
-He put together an ugly game against Ole Miss in that he was constantly in good position, but failed to play the ball well and allowed some big plays downfield.
+Aside from one mistake, Humphrey was very good at defending Washington speedster John Ross in their playoff matchup.
+Against Clemson and Mike Williams, Humphrey did well covering Williams overall but did allow some receptions over him.

 After redshirting in 2014, Humphrey had an excellent debut to help Alabama win the 2015 season's National Championship.
 He earned a starting job across from Cyrus Jones and was the Crimson Tide's top corner.
 In 2015, Humphrey totaled 45 tackles with three interceptions and eight passes broken up.
 He was an Alabama legacy as the son of Bobby Humphrey, a former first-rounder who played for the Dolphins and Broncos.